maoueh/cookbook-gitlab/README.md

 cookbook, I also update my instance at the same time and hence, I prefer to wait two or three weeks before updating for potential patches.

+Other than keeping the cookbook up to date with GitLab, I add little to no new features to this cookbook.
+I'm not investing a lot of time maintaining this cookbook.

 ### Versions

 * GitLab: 7.6.x